RhyJul/E-LIF-E-2.0/README.md

 # ✔️ E-life(e) – Habit Tracker

-> 🚧 This is a template repository for student project in the course Programming Foundations at FHNW, BSc BIT.
-> 🚧 Do not keep this section in your final submission.

 This project is intended to:

 - Practice the complete process from **problem analysis to implementation**